Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

 The data collated and analysed in the next section were collected through the semi-structured interviews with the 20 participants conducted immediately after each interaction session.
 These interviews were analyzed with TA, the results of which are introduced in the next section.

-\subsection{Summary of Main Findings}
+\subsubsection{Summary of Main Findings}

 Participants were asked about their opinions on the performance of Pepper \footnote{https://www.softbankrobotics.com/emea/en/pepper} as a Positive Psychology well-being coach, what they thought worked well, and what they would change.
 The TA resulted in 10 major themes, with focus on robot features, capabilities, as well as the content of the Positive Psychology practices (as seen in Figure \ref{fig:thematic2}).
-A summary of the TA quotes can be seen in Table \ref{table:study2-quotes}
+A summary of the TA quotes can be seen in Table \ref{table:study2-quotes} and the complete list of results can be found in \cite{churamani2022continual}.

-\subsubsection{Robot capabilities}
+\paragraph{Robot capabilities}

 While participants enjoyed the content of the PP exercises, they would have preferred the robot to be more \emph{responsive}.
 Participants noted that when they were disclosing their feelings (during task 1, Two Impactful Things), the robot could have ``engaged more positively with their positive feelings''. \emph{Acknowledgement} of what the participants were saying, as well as a feeling of \emph{actively listening} could be done via movement, as well as adding \emph{wording variety} and having the robot respond differently to what the participants were saying (as opposed to repeating the same response every time). \emph{Adaptation} was requested from the participants, specifically the robot having the ability to ask follow-up questions and give suggestions based on the participants' responses.
 Participants said the robot could pick up \emph{keywords} from their speech, and adapt its utterances accordingly.